 Customer service excellence is a critical component of Oshawa Power's business.
 We believe in providing an exceptional experience for our customers and rely on customer feedback as a means of improving services.
-In 2022, we introduced a 24/7 Al powered Chatbot on our website to assist customers with general inquiries and outage information.
-This implementation allows customers to access our knowledge base at times that best suit their needs.
+In 2023, we launched our new and improved customer portal across both desktop and mobile devices enabling our customers to makes changes to their accounts in realtime.

-For 2022, we used our Customer Satisfaction (CSAT) score, a short survey offered to all customers prior to speaking with an agent.
+For 2023, we used our Customer Satisfaction (CSAT) score, a short survey offered to all customers prior to speaking with an agent.
 Customers who opt to take the survey receive an automated call back following their interaction.
 Survey responses allow us to gauge customer needs and adapt in order to exceed their expectations.
-In 2022, our customers provided us with a CSAT score of 92.53%.
-Over the last 5 years, Oshawa Power's customers have rated their satisfaction above 92% each year.
+In 2023, our customers provided us with a CSAT score of 89.20%.
+Over the last 5 years, Oshawa Power's customers have rated their satisfaction above 89% each year.
 Some examples of changes that have been made as a result of customer feedback in prior years include improvements in the telephone interactive voice response (IVR) system, improved payment methods, increase in online self-serve options and growth in online social media presence.